-These guidelines describe the special requirements for graduate research degrees at La Trobe University where the research is based in practice and the examinable output(s) include a creative or practice-based component (for example an artwork or performance) and a critical research component (for example an exegesis).
-These guidelines should be read in conjunction with the general examinations policy suite and the relevant criteria for examination and course learning outcomes in the Graduate Research Examinations Policy.
+These guidelines describe the special requirements for graduate research degrees at La Trobe University where the research is based in practice and the examinable output(s) include an artefact (practice-based component) and a critical research component.
+These guidelines should be read in conjunction with the general examinations policy suite.

-1.Practice-based research
+1. Practice-based research